-Salesforce Knowledge gives you the ability to build out a comprehensive Knowledge Base (KB) inside of Salesforce to service your internal agents, partners and customers.
-A Knowledge Base is simply a collection of articles with relevant information about your products and services, to encourage a self-service model for your customers to solve their own queries, which leads to case deflection (and as a result, hiring less service agents, and increasing customer satisfaction).
+Salesforce Knowledge gives you the ability to build out a comprehensive Knowledge Base (KB) inside of Salesforce – a collection of articles with relevant information about your products and services, to encourage a self-service model for your customers to solve their own queries.
+Lightning Knowledge is simply Salesforce Knowledge in the Salesforce Lightning Experience.

 As you probably know, Salesforce Lightning has “struck” almost everywhere, and Salesforce Knowledge is no exception.
 Lightning Knowledge is a major reworking of the Classic Knowledge features and is more than just a change in UI.
-This blog introduces you to the basics of Lightning Knowledge so you can plan your roll-out and know somethings to expect whether you’re migrating from Classic or rolling things out for the first time!
+This blog introduces you to the basics of Lightning Knowledge so you can plan your roll-out.
+I’ll also dive into how to migrate Lightning Knowledge so you and your team can feel prepared!

 Before we dive into the fun features of Lightning Knowledge, let’s knock out a few housekeeping items first that you’ll need to know.